Skip to content

 Tax Planning

-OnlyFans income is taxable in virtually every country.
+OnlyFans income is taxable.
 In the United States, it’s self-employment income subject to income tax and self-employment tax (15.3% for Social Security and Medicare).
-Key tax steps:
+Key steps:

-• Track all income — OnlyFans provides 1099 forms for US creators, but track independently as well
+• Track all income independently, even though OnlyFans provides 1099 forms

-• Track all expenses — equipment, costumes, props, software subscriptions, internet costs, home office space, and professional services are all potentially deductible
+• Track all expenses — equipment, costumes, props, editing software, home office, professional services all potentially deductible

-• Pay quarterly estimated taxes — the IRS expects self-employed individuals to pay taxes quarterly, not annually.
-Missing quarterly payments triggers penalties
+• Pay quarterly estimated taxes — the IRS expects quarterly payments from self-employed earners; missing them triggers penalties

-• Consult a tax professional — specifically one experienced with self-employment and creator income.
-The money you spend on an accountant typically saves you more in correctly filed deductions
+• Work with a tax professional who knows creator income.
+The money you spend typically saves you more in deductions than it costs.

 Chargeback Protection